mydumper/mydumper/README.md

 * Global read lock is acquired ("FLUSH TABLES WITH READ LOCK")
 * Various metadata is read ("SHOW SLAVE STATUS","SHOW MASTER STATUS")
-* Other threads connect and establish snapshots ("START TRANSACTION WITH CONSISTENT SNAPSHOT") ** On pre-4.1.8 it creates dummy InnoDB table, and reads from it.
+* Other threads connect and establish snapshots ("START TRANSACTION WITH CONSISTENT SNAPSHOT") ** On pre-4.1.8 it creates a dummy InnoDB table, and reads from it.
 * Once all worker threads announce the snapshot establishment, master executes "UNLOCK TABLES" and starts queueing jobs.

 This for now does not provide consistent snapshots for non-transactional engines - support for that is expected in 0.2 :)